Frequently Asked Questions

 Understanding the Telecommunications Context

-Before we delve into the specifics of phone numbers, it's crucial to understand the unique telecommunications environment of Wallis and Futuna.
-This French territory in the South Pacific, with its population of roughly 11,000, faces distinct challenges due to its geographical isolation and dispersed population, primarily concentrated on Wallis Island.
-Despite these challenges, connectivity is facilitated by the Tui-Samoa undersea cable, linking the islands to Fiji and Samoa.
-This connection is vital for maintaining reliable communication with the outside world.
-You should consider this reliance on a single cable when designing applications, as any disruption could significantly impact communication.
+Before diving into phone number specifics, understand the unique telecommunications environment of Wallis and Futuna.
+This French territory in the South Pacific, with a population of approximately 11,000, faces distinct challenges due to its geographical isolation and dispersed population – primarily concentrated on Wallis Island.
+The Tui-Samoa undersea cable connects the islands to Fiji and Samoa with a capacity of 8 Tbps using 100 Gbps wavelengths.

-Emergency Services and Critical Infrastructure
+Wallis and Futuna Emergency Numbers and Critical Infrastructure

 Emergency Numbers and Response Times